lyubogeorgiev/Java-Advanced/Stack_Queue/README.md

 -

 To create a simple text editor and to be able to keep track of the states of the edited text we are creating a stack of string where we are going to push the string after each change.
 That is how we are going to be able to undo commands.

+Exercise 08 Infix to Postfix
+-